 If no representative has been elected in a workplace of ten employees, the employer must provide the employees with information on their right to elect one.
 In addition, a list of the workplace’s employees and the facilities for election must be provided.

-Tasks of the occupational safety representative
+Tasks of the representative

 - familiarizing themselves, on their own initiative, with the issues affecting the safety and health of the workers in the work environment and the state of the work community by regularly observing them